 In the midst/background of a deadly pandemic, Homeschooling is the logical next step.
 While the switch to Homeschooling may not appeal to all at the start, more and more Americans are turning to it as a sustainable and feasible solution.
 According to a survey by EdChoice, as of February 2021, 63% of American parents favor Homeschooling.

 Student years are formative years.
 Kids' sense of logic and understanding takes shape in this time.
 To develop them into aware, responsible, and contributing citizens of the world, they must be taught the right way.
 While we all stay home and adapt to the "new normal," there is no denying that with physical schools partially or wholly shut, kids' education has taken a hit.
-The Math and Coding experts at Cuemath ensure that this transition to the new order is smooth and fruitful.
+The Math experts at Cuemath ensure that this transition to the new order is smooth and fruitful.
 Their world-class teachers curate a personalized curriculum for each student to nurture their inner genius and bring out the best in them.
-Cuemath conducts Live Online Math classes and Coding classes.
+Cuemath conducts Live Online Math classes.

 As we wait to be able to hug each other in these testing times, informed parents have to ensure that our children are headed on the right path, especially when it comes to education.
 Homeschooling is a giant step in that direction.